bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 Reading the EMS bus:
 Should support all boilers using the EMS databus.
 This includes most Bosch boiler brands like Nefit, Buderus, Worcester.
-Datagrams are periodically sent out by the boiler with source ID 0x08.
+Datagrams containing status updates are periodically sent out by the boiler with source ID 0x08.
 You only need to listen in.
 No data requests are needed for most boilers.<br>
 However, several types of data are only send when the specific device on the bus is polled.
 For this you need to write to the bus.

 Writing to the EMS bus:
-To change the temperature and other settings you need to write to the thermostat on the bus.
+To change the temperature and other settings you need to write to the *thermostat* on the bus.
 Depending on the thermostat on your wall you need to send specific commands.
 Most of these are already reverse-engineered.
 Some are not.
 Below the list of thermostats which should work fine.